 - Different plant foods have different fructose concentrations.

-For example, these fruits are relatively low in fructose: avocado, blueberries, cantaloupe, grapefruit, honeydew melon, lemon, lime, nectarine, orange, pineapple, plum, raspberries, strawberries, sour or tart cherries.
+These fruits are relatively low in fructose: avocado, blueberries, cantaloupe, grapefruit, honeydew melon, lemon, lime, nectarine, orange, pineapple, plum, raspberries, strawberries, sour or tart cherries.

-But you can’t decide which fruit and plant foods to include in your gout diet based on their fructose content alone, you also have to factor-in their purine content.
+You can’t decide which fruit and plant foods to include in your gout diet based on their fructose content alone, you also have to factor-in their purine content.
 In other words, it’s no use eating low-fructose foods if they also happen to be high-purine foods.

 In terms of fruit, you’re in luck, because fruit is considered to be a low-purine food.